labscript-suite/PrawnBlaster/readme.md

 The PrawnBlaster firmware turns the $5 Raspberry Pi Pico microcontroller board into a [_labscript suite_](https://github.com/labscript-suite) pseudoclock device.

+The firmware is compatible with both the Pico 2 board (based on the RP2350 chip) and the original Pico board (based on the RP2040 chip).
+**We recommend ensuring you have the [official Pico 2 board](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) with the RP2350 chip for best performance.**
+The [original Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) (RP2040 chip) supports half the number of instructions and has a slower maximum clock speed.

 ## What is a pseudoclock device?
 A pseudoclock is a device that can be programmed to output a variable frequency clock.
 The entire sequence of clock pulses is programmed into internal memory (over serial) and then executed on command (in order to achieve precise timing).